synacktiv/bip/doc/general/archi.rst

 .. figure:: /_static/img/bip_gui.png

-The most important part define in this module for a user is the :class:`BipPlugin` system.
+The most important part of this module for a user is the :class:`BipPlugin` system.
 Bip defines its own plugin system which is separated from the one of IDA, each plugin should inherit from the class :class:`BipPlugin` (directly or indirectly) and will be loaded by the